 If this doesn’t resonate quite yet, don’t worry.
 However, we have seen this screwed up several times when clients run their own payroll and / or prepare their own individual tax returns.
-Be aware and know that you should have a Line 29 entry on Form 1040 if you are paying self-employed health insurance premiums.
+Be aware and know that you should have a Line 16 entry on Schedule 1 of your Form 1040 if you are paying self-employed health insurance premiums.
 Period.

 So, we have an artificial increase in salary by the amount of SEHI and our reasonable shareholder salary testing is improved, but Social Security and Medicare taxes are computed on a lessor amount.
 Winner winner chicken dinner.

 There are more examples of this stuff in a later chapter dedicated to reasonable shareholder salary.
 Also, the handling of self-employed health insurance in this manner is encouraged by the IRS as outlined in Fact Sheet 2008-25.